How to run the ASKAP pipelines

 Some parts of the pipeline make use of other modules, which are loaded at the appropriate time.
 The beam footprint information is obtained by using the schedblock tool in the askappy module, while beam locations are set using footprint from the same module.

-For the case of either BETA data or observations made with a non-standard footprint, the footprint tool will not have the correct information, and the ACES tool footprint.py is used.
-This is located in the ACES subversion repository, and is accessed either via the acesops module, or (should USE_ACES_OPS=false) your own location defined by the $ACES environment variable.
+For the case of either BETA data or observations made with a non-standard footprint, the footprint tool will not have the correct information, and the legacy tool footprint.py is used (this is a holdover from the original ACES software repository).

 Once loaded, the askappipeline module will set an environment variable $PIPELINEDIR, pointing to the directory containing the scripts.
 It also defines $PIPELINE_VERSION to be the version number of the currently-used module.